Executive Committee

 Margaret is focused on the potential effects of climate change on our water and natural resources.
 Margaret firmly believes that the government is run by those who show up.
 She ran for our State Legislature three times and remains alert to state and local politics.

-Find out more about Margaret by clicking on her photo, or leave her a note.
+Click on Margaret’s photo to find out more about Margaret or leave her a note.

 • Skip Kowalski